AllanPedaIPG/test-ghcr-push/README.md

 tested Dockerfile locally with cli-action.sh which launches idle container

 # Step 3
-Creation of .ghitbub/main.yml workflow.
+Creation of .ghitbub/docker-image.yml workflow.
+This was based on the suggested Action as prompted by Gihub.

+# Step 4 (To Do)
 This should be able to push to ghcr.io